What Is a Crouton?Get the recipe for Caesar Salad with Parmesan Croutons

 - Pour cubes into the skillet.
 Cook over medium-low heat for 6 to 8 minutes or until cubes are lightly browned and crisp, stirring occasionally.
 Remove croutons from the pan; drain on paper towels.

-Because croutons can add so much to a dish, some cooks have gone way beyond plain bread to create these novel croutons.
+Because croutons can add so much to a dish, the BHG Test Kitchen likes to go way beyond plain bread to create novel croutons.
+Feel free to make your own creations, like garlic croutons, cheesy croutons, or spiced croutons.

-- Grilled Cheese Sandwich Croutons: Prepare Grilled Cheese Sandwiches.
+- Grilled Cheese Sandwich Croutons: Prepare grilled cheese sandwiches.
 Cut them into 1-inch squares.
-These are great in cream of tomato soup or chili.

-- Cream Cheese Croutons: Cut an 8-ounce of brick of cream cheese into 1/2-inch cubes.
+- Cream Cheese Croutons: Cut an 8-ounce package of brick cream cheese into 1/2-inch cubes.
 Coat with 1/2 cup finely chopped sliced almonds or pistachios.
 Refrigerate or freeze in an airtight container until ready to cook.
 To cook, spray a heavy medium saucepan with cooking spray; heat over medium heat.
 Add cream cheese cubes to skillet; cook and stir 3 minutes or until golden brown.
-Try these on fruit-base salads.

 - Cake Croutons: Cut one-fourth of a 15-ounce purchased angel food cake in half horizontally.
+Cut cake into large cubes.
 Brush all sides of each piece with melted butter.
 Grill cake sections on the rack of an uncovered grill, directly over medium coals, for 2 to 3 minutes or until lightly browned, turning once.
-Cut cake into large cubes.
-Serve with grilled or fresh fruit.